kanittharun/Project/README.md

 ## Dashboard
 #### Requirements
-1. FRONTEND shall run as a Grafana
+FRONTEND shall run as a Grafana
+- Use Grafana dashboard to directly connect PostgreSQL server.
-2. FRONTEND shall provide cell that perform data analytics and visualization of occurences
+FRONTEND shall provide cell that perform data analytics and visualization of occurence
+- The Dashboard can show fall event count in each patient during time period that you want to know.
+- The Dashboard can show graph and statistic of patient comparing for further analysis.